 The Fleet is designed to operate at 20°C ΔT across the flow and return.
 Should the flow rate drop, the boiler controls will modulate the burner to maintain 20°C ΔT .
-The boiler module is fitted with a single speed circulating pump and flow is controlled through a balancing valve, which must be checked and set during commissioning.
 As a safety precaution, a flow switch is fitted to the boiler heat exchanger to shut the system down in the event of sudden adverse flow conditions.